randyzingle/tools/kub/services/docs/commands.md

 baldur-deployment-7c5458465c-955mj   1/1     Running   0          38m
 # we've dropped back down to 2 pods
 ```

+#### Chosing Resource Requests
+We need to set our resource requests as close as possible to the actual utilization of these resources.
+If the value is too low then we'll get throttled, impacting performance.
+If it's too high then we'll reserve unused capacity and waste money.

+We can use a tool like [kube-resource-report](https://github.com/hjacobs/kube-resource-report) to determine the right values for our resource requests.

+#### Other Scaling Criteria
+There is also a tool named [kube-downscaler](https://github.com/hjacobs/kube-downscaler) that can scale resources in and out based on **time of day**.

 ### StatefulSets
 A StatefulSet is used to manage stateful applications.
 Like a Deployment, it manages the deployment and scaling of a set of Pods that are based on an indentical container spec, but it also *provides guarantees about the ordering and uniqueness* of these Pods.
 These Pods are created from the same spec but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.